adrelanos/aeternity-wiki/Getting-Started.md

 ## Contributors

 Contributors can support æternity directly by participating in the [second phase](https://wallet.aeternity.com/) of the contribution campaign or by purchasing AE on an exchange once aeon has been listed on them.

-## Speculators

-Although we don't endorse it, many people will want to speculate on the price of aeon.
-Speculators purchase assets hoping to make a short-term profit based on anticipating developments in fundamentals or the emergence of certain profitable trading patterns.

 ## Contract writers and developers